Universal initial state preparation for first quantized quantum simulations

-In this Letter, we close the gap between first- and second-quantized initial-state preparation techniques by providing a universal protocol in first quantization.
+In this communication, we close the gap between first- and second-quantized initial-state preparation techniques by providing a universal protocol in first quantization.
 By \emph{universality} we mean applicability to fermions, bosons, and paraparticles of arbitrary order (parastatistics), without time-consuming circuit redesign and equipped with compatibility with any single-particle basis.
-Our algorithm runs in $\mathrm{poly}(L, N, d, \log \epsilon^{-1})$ time to prepare, to accuracy $\epsilon$, an initial state that is a linear combination of $L$ configurations of $N$ particles over $d$ single-particle modes.
+Our algorithm prepares, to accuracy $\epsilon$, an initial state that is a linear combination of $L$ configurations of $N$ particles over $d$ single-particle modes, in $\mathrm{poly}(L, N, d, \log \epsilon^{-1})$ time with the Bacon--Chuang--Harrow (BCH) varaint and in $\mathrm{poly}(L, N, \log d, \log \epsilon^{-1})$ time with the corrected Krovi--Burchardt (KB) variant.
 Our method is underpinned by a Lie-algebra homomorphism realized by the Jordan--Schwinger (JS) map~\cite{Jordan1935,Schwinger1952,Manko1994,dubus2024bosonsfermionsspinsmultimode}, which establishes a correspondence between particle-number-conserving second-quantized operators and their first-quantized counterparts.
 For given particle statistics, this correspondence yields a natural equivariant bijection between occupation-number (Fock) states and $\mathfrak{su}(d)$ weight states embedded within the Schur--Weyl decomposition of the first-quantized Hilbert space~\cite{ITZYKSON1966,Rowe2012,Mathur2002}.
-Given particle statistics and a target state in the occupation-number basis, we map it to the corresponding superposition of Schur-basis states via this bijection and prepare the Schur labels using a block-encoded linear-combination-of-unitaries (LCU) routine.
+Given particle statistics and a target state in the occupation-number basis, we map it to the corresponding superposition of Schur-basis states via this bijection and prepare the encoded Schur labels using a deterministic, garbage-free write--erase routine that succeeds with probability one.
 Finally, applying an inverse quantum Schur transform ~\cite{bacon2005quantumschurtransformi,harrow2005applicationscoherentclassicalcommunication,Bacon2006,Kirby2018,Krovi2019,burchardt2025highdimensionalquantumschurtransforms} to the encoded state efficiently yields the desired first-quantized state in the computational basis.
 The conceptual foundation of our work and a visualization of our algorithm is shown in Fig.~\ref{fig:hero}.
-This letter leverages topics in group and representation theory.
+This communication leverages topics in group and representation theory.
 For self-containment, we provide the necessary background in the Supplemental Material.